lanaflonform/OOP-Design-Principles-For-Programmers/README.md

 > The benefit of this OOP Design principle is that It’s easy to test and maintain proper encapsulated code.

 The benefit of this OOP Design principle is that It’s easy to test and maintain proper encapsulated code.
-If you are coding in Java then follow the principle of making variable and methods private by default and increasing access step by step like from a private to protected and not public.
+If you are coding in Java then follow the principle of <ins>making variable and methods private</ins> by default and increasing access step by step like from a private to <ins>protected</ins> and not <ins>public</ins>.

 ![](2.jpg)

-Several of the design patterns in Java uses Encapsulation, the Factory design pattern is one example of Encapsulation which encapsulates object creation code and provides flexibility to introduce a new product later with no impact on existing code.
+Several of the design patterns in Java uses Encapsulation, the <ins>Factory design pattern</ins> is one example of Encapsulation which encapsulates object creation code and provides flexibility to introduce a new product later with no impact on existing code.

-Btw, if you are interested in learning more about design patterns in Java and Object Oriented Programming then you must check this Design Pattern Library course Pluralsight.
+Btw, if you are interested in learning more about design patterns in Java and Object Oriented Programming then you must check this __Design Pattern Library__ course Pluralsight.
 It’s one of the best collection of design patterns and advice on how to use them in the real world.

 ## 3. Open Closed Design Principle
 According to tho this OOP design principle, “Classes, methods or functions should be Open for extension (new functionality) and Closed for modification”.

-This is another beautiful SOLID design principle, coined by Uncle Bob on his classic Clean Code book, which prevents someone from changing already tried and tested code.
+This is another beautiful SOLID design principle, coined by Uncle Bob on his classic __<ins>Clean Code</ins>___ book, which prevents someone from changing already tried and tested code.

 > The key benefit of this design principle is that already tried and tested code is not touched which means they won’t break.